Hans R Bradshaw

 Biography

 Dr. Bradshaw completed a Bachelor of Science in Chemical Engineering, medical school and residency at The University of Arizona where he is now an Assistant Professor of Emergency Medicine and Pediatrics.
-He is also currently the Medical Director for The University of Arizona Student Emergency Medicine Services Organization and examiner-in-training for the Southern Arizona Child Advocacy Center.
-He is an Associate Clerkship Director and Asst.
-Program Director, SC Residency.
-He enjoys rock climbing, mountain biking and running.
+He is also currently the Co-Medical Director for The University of Arizona Student Emergency Medicine Services Organization.
+He is the Emergency Medicine Clerkship Director.
+He enjoys rock climbing, mountain biking and pickle ball.

 Degrees